jcubic/jquery.terminal-www/README.md

 You can also fork and fix it yourself; I will be happy to merge your Pull Request.
 Please follow the code convention like indentation.

+## Hosting

+From August 2019 the site dynamically fetch zip files from GitHub on WebHook (see hook.php file) that creates version.json file with sizes of the files and also version file with latest version number (last tag created).
+The files in repo represent version 2.7.1 last when create this mechanism.

 ## Contributors

 <!-- CONTRIBUTORS-START -->